ruebenramirez/blog/content/posts/2025-01-09-vim-in-my-browser.md

 I have a habit of using <C-w> to delete the previous word while I'm in insert mode.  <C-w> while editing text in neovim in one of these textareas, closes the browser tab.
 It would be nice to override common keybindings inside the neovim session.

+This one seems to be the biggest issue: I'm unable to paste directly into the neovim overlay.
+I've been working around this by exiting the neovim overlay, pasting to the text area directly, and then reloading the neovim overlay with <C-e> to jump back into the vim world.